Yale-BIM/f21-assignments/assignment-3/README.md

     visually matches the position of the moving target (red ball).
 If the frame and the moving object are not displayed in the same place, check your code and edit as necessary.

-    - Run public tests for this part of this assignment to ensure that your node is operating as expected for this part of the assignment:
+    - Run public tests for this part of this assignment to ensure that your node is operating as expected:

         ```bash
         $ rostest shutter_lookat_public_tests test_publish_target.launch
         ```

         If you want to see how the tests are implemented, check the `shutter_lookat_public_tests` package that is provided as part of this assignment.
+More specifically, the tests for Part II are implemented in `shutter_lookat_public_tests/test/test_publish_target.py`.

     - Save your work by adding and committing your publish_target_relative_to_realsense_camera.py script to your local repository.
 Push your code to GitHub.